 According to the Bureau of Land Management Land Patent website, the original plat containing what is now the Queen Anne Park Addition was completed via an 1871 land patent from the United States General Land Office for approximately 114 acres.
 James Law acquired the property through a cash purchase.
 The General Land Office was selling land at that time for about $1.25 per acre, so the price he paid for 114 acres was approximately $143.00.

-The property changed hands before Thomas Wickham Prosch acquired it, and his plat, Prosch’s Queen Anne Addition, was added to the City of Seattle on September 27, 1909.
+The property changed hands before Thomas Wickham Prosch (1850-1915) acquired it; and his plat, Prosch’s Queen Anne Addition, was added to the City of Seattle on September 27, 1909.

 Charles Prosch, the father of Thomas, was the founder of the Puget Sound Herald Tribune in Steilacoom.
 Thomas helped his father, and then bought the paper when he was 22 years old.
 He moved it to Tacoma in 1872, then to Seattle.
 In 1881, Prosch, George W. Harris and John Leary began the Seattle Post-Intelligencer.
 Prosch became the sole owner and sold the paper in 1886.
 It was at this time that he began pursuing his interest in local history, civic affairs, and social activities.
 He wrote several books and his photographs can be viewed at the University of Washington Special Collection and in this online collection.